shenweihai1/rolis-eurosys2022/README.md

 ```bash
 python3 scripts/extractor.py 0 xxxx15 "agg_throughput:" "ops/sec"
 ```
-The major results would like below, Rolis can achieve about 1.259M throughput on 32 cores.
+The major results would like below, Rolis can achieve about 1.259M (the number claimed in the paper is 1.24M, you should observe a similar number which depends on the servers) throughput on 32 cores.
 ![alter](./documents/major_claim.PNG)

 ### Experiment-3: Silo-only on YCSB++ (Figure-10-b)